FBGFi/vincit-pre-assignment/README.md

-Alternatively, provided that you have the required tools installed for compiling React with TypeScript, you can either serve the app with `npm start` or rebuild the application with `npm run build`.
+Alternatively, provided that you have the required tools installed for compiling React with TypeScript, you can either serve the app with `npm start` or rebuild the application with `npm run build` after installing node_modules.

 After opening, simply submit the given date range you wish to get the market values from.
 Note that start date should be in the past.